msppstata/quant1/07-Ttests-and-Strings.md

 *1
 *Lincoln Continental
 //here's how i do the longest car
-*sort method - will only return one value sort length list make in -1
+*sort method - will only return one value, so not ideal here sort length list make in -1

-*sum method - will return all values matching the largest value sum length list make if length == r(max)
+*sum method - will return all values matching the largest value sum length
+*remember summarize loads the r(). see the bottom of the summarize help file list make if length == r(max)
 // and here are the cars with the longest name
  Chev.
 Monte Carlo and  Linc.
 Continental